 When we wake up in the morning, what’s the first thing we do?
 Brush our teeth, make breakfast, have coffee.
 These are the usual things that we do, right?
 When we do these things, it gives us dopamine to keep us going through the day.
 I believe that one of us has experienced waking up late and rushing through the workplace, and it felt very horrible because we didn’t have our kick of dopamine.

 Now, let’s rewind it.
 When we wake up in the morning, what’s the first thing we think of?
-Most of the answers will be nothing because our brain is still in the trance or there’s just nothing to think of in the morning because everything is automatic, it became a routine, wake up, coffee, breakfast, office.
+Most of the answers will be nothing because our brain is still in a trance, or there’s just nothing to think of in the morning because everything is automatic; it became a routine, wake up, coffee, breakfast, office.
 But the crucial part we are missing is the fact that you were never assured of waking up in the morning in the first place – and still, you did.
 But you didn’t think of that.
 And you never did think about, what if you never wake up again?
 No more coffee, no more breakfast, no more work.
 See, the joy of little things starts from the moment you wake up.
 Because no soul was assured of ever waking up the next day, but still we wake up; isn’t that something that we should be happy about and we should be thankful for?
-That there’s another day where we can make ourselves coffee or eat breakfast, and kiss our families?
+That there’s another day where we can make ourselves coffee or eat breakfast and kiss our families?

 The joy of little things is what will save us from the hardships of life.
-When stress is wearing us down, let’s not forget that there is always something worth celebrating and worth smiling for.
-Even if it’s just waking up in the morning.
+When stress is wearing us down, let’s not forget that there is always something worth celebrating and worth smiling for, even if it’s just waking up in the morning.

 Being the Here and Now

-It is the things that you only know that makes you happy inside.
+It is the things that you only know that make you happy inside.
 And as the book of Ken Mogi says, it is more than enough to carry on with your life.
 Don’t ever let go of these things just because they’re weird or not normal.
 Who cares if it is not normal?
-As long as it makes you happy then do it.
-The moment that you start prioritizing your happiness instead of money, or whatever it is you prioritize, will be the moment that you will truly live your life.
+As long as it makes you happy, then do it.
+The moment you start prioritizing your happiness instead of money, or whatever it is you prioritize, will be the moment you will truly live your life.
 And as selfish as it may sound, you will find that the decision of being happy is the best decision you will make for yourself, your family, and your career.

 End of the Bargain